Choose another lake

 Fair

-In 2022, 7 hybrid striped bass were sampled in the spring trap net survey and 2 in the fall electrofishing survey.
-They ranged in size from 5 to 28 inches in length.
+In 2023, 11 hybrid striped bass were sampled in the spring trap net survey and 5 in the fall electrofishing survey.
+They ranged in size from 5 to 29.4 inches in length.
 The average body condition was low for the younger fish but very high for the fish over 15 inches.
-A low density population of hybrid striped bass up to trophy size will be available in Spring Lake.
+A low-density population of hybrid striped bass up to trophy size will be available in Spring Lake.
 Competition from the dense yellow bass and crappie populations for the appropriate size food will be the biggest challenge for the annual stocking of hybrid striped bass in Spring Lake.

 LARGEMOUTH BASS

-In 2022, 17 net nights of spring trap netting and 120 minutes of fall D.C. electrofishing was used to survey the fish population.
-The largemouth bass population was evaluated by 107 bass of stock size from electrofishing.
-The largemouth bass population appears to be defined by a high percentage of fish from 5 to 20 inches in length with a very good average Relative weight of 106.
+In 2023, 20 net nights of spring trap netting and 120 minutes of fall D.C. electrofishing was used to survey the fish population.
+The largemouth bass population was evaluated by 78 bass of stock size from electrofishing.
+The largemouth bass population appears to be defined by a high percentage of fish from 5 to 20 inches in length with a very good average Relative weight of 97.
 The 5-year averages from 2012 to 2016 were PSD of 61, RSD15 of 33, RSD16 of 23, and RSD18 of 10.
 And a 5 year average CPUE .9 fish per minute over 8 inches with pulse D.C. electrofishing.
-The 2022 electrofishing survey indicated a size structure that was at a PSD of 66, RSD15 of 51, RSD16 of 39 and the RSD18 of 17.
-These are all extremely good indices and a collection rate of .9 fish per minute over 8 inches in length.
+The 2023 electrofishing survey indicated a size structure that was at a PSD of 38, RSD15 of 19, RSD16 of 18 and the RSD18 of 13.
+These are a decline from the 5 year average for fish under 16 inches in length.
+The collection rate was .7 fish per minute over 8 inches in length and this was also below the 5 year average.
 The current bass population is present in a moderate density of fast-growing fish.
-This is a very good largemouth bass population!
+This is a good largemouth bass population.

 MUSKELLUNGE